Building a strong financial base is simple in theory, but people still struggle.

 That has both pros and cons.
 MDM is as well in-tune with physician life and financial concerns as any financial company could be given their large physician clientele and focus.
 For example, backpacks as a marketing tool are brilliant since most med students and residents use them.
 It took me all of five minutes looking around my hospital to find one for this picture.

-Under the veneer, MDM aren’t really physicians helping physicians.
+Under the veneer, MDM isn’t really physicians helping physicians.

 That doesn’t necessarily mean that MDM is bad.
 All financial companies are in the business to make a profit.
 They provide a service/product for that money.
 Further, many or most physicians can benefit from hiring some financial expertise.
 It does, however, mean that you need to look inside the backpack.
 When using an advisor, it is vital to understand how they are compensated and the inherent costs and biases from that.